Advanced Search | Help

 The New Zealand Government has committed $45 million out to June 2019 to support the work of the Alliance.
 This money is available to fund research in the area of greenhouse gas emissions mitigation in pasture based temporal livestock systems.
 The investment is split into two categories, research and development and capability building.

-New Zealand is pleased to announce its involvement in a multi-partner call through the Joint Programming Initiative on Agriculture, Food Security and Climate Change (FACCE – JPI).
+New Zealand is involved in a multi-partner call through the Joint Programming Initiative on Agriculture, Food Security and Climate Change (FACCE – JPI).
 The call was initiated by FACCE – JPI with the American National Institute of Food and Agriculture of the USDA, New Zealand’s Ministry for Primary Industries (MPI) and Agriculture and Agri-Food, Canada.
 It aims to bring together research consortia to enhance international collaboration in the face of the global issue of climate change mitigation.
 To be successful projects must have at least three partners and align to a theme/topic identified by each partner.
-The call closes on 27 March 2013.
+The call closed on 27 March 2013.

 New Zealand has established a contestable fund for international research The New Zealand Fund for Global Partnerships in Livestock Emissions Research.
 This Fund, which MPI administers, encourages collaboration and the development of an international best teams approach to tackle the global issue of livestock greenhouse gas emissions.
-To be successful, projects must respond to one of four research challenges targeted at reducing greenhouse gas emissions from grazing livestock systems.
-The successful proposals from the Fund’s first and second rounds are now underway; the third and final round opens in August 2013.
+To be successful, projects must respond to one of three research challenges targeted at reducing greenhouse gas emissions from grazing livestock systems.
+The successful proposals from the Fund’s first and second rounds are now underway; the third and final round is now closed.

 Other New Zealand led research and development activities have been identified as priorities by the Livestock Research Group.
 New Zealand’s involvement and investment is managed through the New Zealand Agricultural Greenhouse Gas Research Centre (NZAGRC - http://www.nzagrc.org.nz/) on behalf of the New Zealand Government.